D3VM4TT/craft-structure-plus/README.md

     ]
 }
 ```
-4. Run `composer require craft-structure-plus` in your Craft project.
+4. Run `ddev composer require boost/craft-structure-plus:dev-master` in your Craft project.
+5. Install the plugin and test it out.